Hillaryudechukwu/Little-JavaScript-Book/README.md

 **More chapters will come in the next weeks!**

+**NOTE: At this moment the book is still work in progress and I'm not accepting pull requests.
+Open an issue if you find errors or typos.
+Once the book is stabilized I'll add contribution guidelines and you'll be able to submit a PR.
+Thanks a lot!**

 ## Motivation

 As much as I love "You don't know JS" and "Eloquent JavaScript" I feel there is the need for a book which takes the reader by hand.
 Also, everyone has a unique viewpoint on technical topics and my readers love my style of teaching.
 The "Little JavaScript Book" aims to be a reference on the hard parts of JavaScript aiming at beginners but also at more experienced developers.